 From there the scene goes forward because of “yes, and”-ing.
 It can go into a conversation about how the teacher and student have different ideas of high art, or can go on to show that the teacher really loves “Twilight” and the student is just a bad writer.

 But this could have only developed because of the “yes, and.”
 Had she only “Yes”-ed it would have played out like this:

 Person 1 says “This paper is despicable.
 I’m going to have to give you an F.” Person 2 in her head: Yes, I am a student and you’re the teacher.
 We’re in a classroom.
 I’m failing, and she responds “I’m a terrible student.”

 That adds no information, and it doesn’t make anything more interesting.
 In effect, it ends any progression by cutting off the potential of what could happen.

 “Yes, and” implications for storytelling in marketing

 As this concept creates scenarios on stage for improvisers, this can also be directly applied to how a business’ or an overall creative concept’s story is told.
-This can cover overarching campaigns, visual creative executions, and specifically, content marketing.
-Keeping an open mind while editing and writing, enables the writer, like myself, to fully take on the role as a storyteller.
+This can cover overarching campaigns, visual creative executions, and content marketing.
+Keeping an open mind while editing and writing, enables the writer to fully take on the role as a storyteller.
 This involves removing parameters and preconceptions to open opportunities to craft a story.
 The end result is interesting and involving instead of dry content that is primarily facts, figures, and business-talk.